grzesiek-galezowski/tdd-ebook/manuscript/110_Constrained_Non_Determinism.md

 ## Third technique: Distinct Generated Values

-Let's assume that some time after our initial version is shipped, we are asked to change the backup feature so that it stored backed up data separately for each user that backs up their private data.
-As the customer does not want to confuse files from different users, we are asked to add name of the user doing backup to the backup file name.
-Thus, the new format is "backup\_H\_U.zip", where H is still the host name and U is the user name.
+Let's assume that some time after our initial version is shipped, we are asked to change the backup feature so that it stores backed up data separately for each user that invokes this functionality.
+As the customer does not want to have name conflicts between files created by different users, we are asked to add name of the user doing backup to the backup file name.
+Thus, the new format is "backup\_H\_**U**.zip", where H is still the host name and U is the user name.
 Our Statement for the pattern must change as well to include this information.
 Of course, we are trying to use the anonymous input again as a proven technique and we end up with:

 ```csharp
 [Fact] public void